Behind the Lens: Iceland's Down syndrome dilemma

 This landmass, straddling the continental plates of both Europe and North America, is interesting.
 Only slightly larger than the state of Maine, it has a largely homogenous population.
 Just 6 percent of Icelanders are foreign-born and it's reported that more than 90 percent can trace their ancestors back to the original Viking settlers.
 More than half of of the country's population lives in the capital, Reykjavik.
 Our interviewees laugh at the everybody-knows-everybody experience that my crew and I encounter regularly.
 And it feels true: Reykjavik, the capital city equivalent to a small town.
 It makes me wonder if these minor, societal anecdotes somehow contribute to the purpose of our journey: understanding why nearly all pregnant women in Iceland whose fetuses have been diagnosed with Down syndrome are ending their pregnancies.

 It is a loaded query, similar to the question of why any person embarks on the decision to end a pregnancy, varied and discrepant for each individual woman and man, regardless of nationality.
 However, Iceland does stand apart.
 In Denmark, termination rates for fetuses with Down syndrome stand at 98 percent; the figure in France is 77 percent; and in the U.S., studies suggest about 67 percent.
 Iceland is the only country to have reached a consensus: from 2007 to 2015 every single pregnant woman in Iceland terminated a fetus with Down syndrome following a positive diagnosis.
-That number could be skewed by its small population — the entire country is home to fewer residents than midtown Manhattan.
+That number could be skewed by its small population -- the entire country is home to fewer residents than midtown Manhattan.
 Even so, while local citizens know the statistic, they find it relatively shocking.
 Should that come as a surprise?
 Prenatal screenings can now more easily and accurately test the risk of having a child with Down syndrome.
 Additionally, the government of Iceland mandates that every expectant mother here be informed about the option of getting a screening test.
-It goes like this: a midwife asks a pregnant Icelander at the country's main hospital, Lanspitali, "Would you like to have information on screening for Down syndrome?"
-The majority — a whopping 90 percent — will answer "Yes."
+It goes like this: a midwife asks a pregnant Icelander at the country's main hospital, Landspitali, "Would you like to have information on screening for Down syndrome?"
+The majority -- a whopping 90 percent -- will answer "Yes."

 Therein lies the slippery slope, according to Thordis Ingadottir, the mother of a 7-year-old girl with Down syndrome and the president of the Icelandic Downs Association.
 That question alone, according to Ingadottir, pushes women to view Down syndrome negatively, as something to be screened out.
 She says it influences a woman who previously might not have been considering Down syndrome as a possibility for their unborn child and creates a crossroads.
 Has the woman in question considered what she would do if she tests 'high risk'?
 What type of mental strain does this inflict?